ciao-project/ciao/networking/cnci_agent/scripts/README.md

 3. Verify the successful launch of the CNCI using systemctl status cnci-agent

-An output of the form shown below indicates a successful provisoning of the agent.
+An output of the form shown below indicates a successful provisioning of the agent.

 ```